The kind of European places I want to keep writing about

 As 2025 draws to a close, I’m sharing some European destinations I’ve visited over the last couple of years.
 Some I’ve written about already, others I haven’t, but they’re all favourites, albeit for different reasons.

-I tend to avoid labels like hidden gems or underrated.
+I tend to avoid labels like ‘hidden gems‘ or ‘underrated‘.
 Not because these places lack appeal, but because those terms rarely mean very much.
 Visibility depends on perspective, fashion shifts quickly, and what feels “undiscovered” to one traveller may be deeply familiar to another.
 Twenty years ago, I might have used those words about Dubrovnik, Kotor, or Cappadocia.
 Today, no one would.

 1. Sighişoara: A rare inhabited medieval citadel

 On arrival, you’ll be met with a riot of colour and texture: pastel Saxon houses, fortified towers, cobbled streets, and a distinctive clock tower.
 Although Sighişoara is often introduced as the birthplace of Vlad the Impaler, its real appeal lies elsewhere.
 The citadel is compact, atmospheric, and beautiful.
-Camera’s to the ready here, there’s something to see around every corner.
+Cameras to the ready here, there’s something to see around every corner.

 Sighişoara is popular with day-trippers and long-distance walkers.
 It’s a stopping point on the Via Transilvanica trail.
 Visit early in the morning, or better still, stay overnight as we did.
 Once the tour buses leave, the citadel shows its true charm.
-It’s welcoming, and wonderfully timeless.
+It’s welcoming and wonderfully timeless.

 2. Veliko Tarnovo: Bulgaria’s historic ‘City of Tzars’

 Dramatically set above a looping river, Veliko Tarnovo was once the capital of the Second Bulgarian Empire, and its historical importance is immediately apparent.
-The old town tumbles down steep hillsides in layers of terracotta roofs and wooden houses, creating one of Bulgaria’s most striking cityscapes.
+The old town tumbles down steep hillsides with layers of terracotta roofs and wooden houses, creating one of Bulgaria’s most striking cityscapes.

 Veliko Tarnovo is a place to wander, camera in hand.
 Narrow lanes wind past artisan workshops, small shops and cafés, with viewpoints opening up, between the buildings.
 Keep an eye out for the bas-relief murals on the sides of some buildings, a sculptural technique that adds depth and texture rather than flat paint.

 Rising above the old town is Tsarevets Fortress, with multiple viewpoints overlooking the city.
 Within its walls sits the Patriarchal Cathedral of the Holy Ascension, whose interior is unexpectedly modern, featuring dramatic murals of Bulgarian battle scenes.
 It’s not the first time we’ve encountered ‘war art’ in Balkan churches.
-Ružica Church in Belgrade fortress is particularly memorable.
+Ružica Church in the Belgrade fortress is particularly memorable.
 That’s decorated throughout with weapons!

 3. Aveiro: Colourful coast and canals

 Located on Portugal’s west coast, Aveiro is often dismissed as a simple day trip from Porto, which does it a disservice.
-We visited en-route from Lisbon to Porto and were glad we stayed overnight, giving us time to see more of this small coastal city.
+We visited en route from Lisbon to Porto and were glad we stayed overnight, giving us time to see more of this small coastal city.

 Aveiro’s main claim to fame is its network of canals and brightly painted moliceiros.
-These former seaweed-gathering boats are now used as ferries and for taking tourists on trips along the water.
+These former seaweed-gathering boats are now used as ferries and for tourist trips along the water.
 Their colourful, hand-decorated designs have earned Aveiro the nickname “the Venice of Portugal.”
 But the city is about more than pretty boats.
 There’s striking Art Nouveau architecture, salt flats on the edge of town, patterned walls and pavements, and some excellent local cuisine.
 One of the dishes to try is ovos moles (sweet egg yolk pastries), a little weird, but an Aveiro specialty.

 Nearby Costa Nova, with its striped wooden houses and wide Atlantic beach, is an easy side trip.
 Compact and charming, Aveiro is a delightful place to stay.

-4. Plovdiv: A city lived in for millennia
+4. Plovdiv: A city inhabited for millennia

 While Plovdiv is a popular day trip from Sofia, it deserves more than a few rushed hours.
 If you can, stay overnight and experience the city after the day-trippers have gone home, that’s when it really comes into its own.